oherna25/ai201-project2-fitfindr-starter/planning.md

 **How does your agent decide which tool to call next?**
 <!-- Describe the logic your planning loop uses.
 What does it look at?
 What conditions change its behavior?
 How does it know when it's done? -->

+After search_listings runs, check if results is empty.
+If yes, set an error message in the session and return early.
+If no, set selected_item = results[0] input results[0] if not null into suggest_outfit along with the current wardrobe. if wardrobe is empty or null create it, have the agent use the input if the wardrobe is empty or incomplete ( need at least a shirt ( its called tops in the item category section ) and pants ( bottoms in the category section of item )). if all theres at least one item in the wardrobe for each category use all those otherwise ( one tops and one bottoms) use all of those otherwise use the users input. use the suggestion if its not null, use it as an input for create_fit_card along with the item suggested. if both are null, stop and return error message to user . return a string that uses the suggestion and item. should feel like a social media post.

 ---

 ## State Management

 **How does information from one tool get passed to the next?**
 <!-- Describe how your agent stores and accesses state within a session.
 What data is tracked?
 How is it passed between tool calls? -->
+use a results variable to add on the the results, should be global and be used by the above functions to grab user inputs.

 ---